DJAG7/lms_mean_Project/readme.md

         backend_deployment.yaml
         backend_service.yaml

- - Important Configuration required in backend for excutation
+ - Important Configuration required in backend for execution

        - In Backend need to setup secrets
            - backend-secret.yaml file need to add the below credentials

 ```yaml

     PORT: <YOUR_CONTAINER_PORT_NUMBER>